 In section P. If a staff is arrested for or charged with any offense, other than a minor traffic violation, they shall notify their immediate supervisor if available or the highest-level supervisor on duty.
 This report shall be made prior to their next scheduled shift.
 Staff shall not be relieved of the responsibility of providing notice or reporting to work as a result of being detained.
 1. Staff shall furnish the supervisor with the name of the charging authority, the city or county where the charges are filed, and the next court date assigned to them.
 Q. If a staff becomes aware that they are the subject of an investigation of child abuse, neglect, or dependency, they shall notify their immediate supervisor if available or the highest-level supervisor on duty.
 This report shall be made prior to their next scheduled shift.
-R. If a licensed staff has their licensure or certification under investigation, suspended, or revoked, they shall notify their immediate supervisor if available or the highest-level supervisor or prevoked, they shall notify their immediate supervisor if available or the highest-level supervisor on duty.
+R. If a licensed staff has their licensure or certification under investigation, suspended, or revoked, they shall notify their immediate supervisor if available or the highest-level supervisor or duty.
 This report shall be made prior to their next scheduled shift.

 After interviewing the Human Resource Specialist, the auditor randomly reviewed fifteen (15) current employees, contractors, and volunteers' names with various hiring dates.
-The review of files indicated all but two out of the fifteen employees did not have criminal background check results and the PREA Questionnaire completed that captured subsection a-1.
+The review of files indicated all fifteen employees did have criminal background check results and the PREA Questionnaire completed that captured subsection a-1.
 During the evidence review period, the agency and facility provided the required documentation indicating employees' files had the criminal background checks and PREA Questionnaire form completed.
 In addition, the agency provided documentation verifying criminal background checks completed at least every five years for current employees, contractors, and volunteers.
-The background checks were completed 2018-2021.
+The background checks were completed 2023.
 The agency and facility have an extensive process in place for newly hired staff, current staff, volunteers, and contractors.
 Background checks include the Department Kentucky Cabinet for Health and Family Services Central Registry Check, Request for Records Check of wanted person, criminal history, domestic violence protection order, sex offender check, driver's license.